 The parties to the wedding shouldn’t come back among the degrees of prohibited relationship.
 2 persons are said to be among the degrees of prohibited relationship

 A marriage between 2 persons who come back among the degrees of prohibited relationship shall be void.
-However, if there’s a legitimate custom or usage governing each the parties permits they will marry although they are available among the degrees of prohibited relationship.
-Everywhere in India, there is such custom that validates wedding between persons who come back among the degrees of prohibited relationship.
+However, if there’s a legitimate custom or usage governing each the parties permits they will marry although they are available among the degrees of prohibited relationship. everywhere, Bharat, there is such custom that validates wedding between persons who come back among the degrees of prohibited relationship.

 The parties to the marriage should not be related to each other as Sapindas.
 A marriage between sapindas is void.